Communication Sciences and Disorders

 Admission to the graduate program in Communication Sciences and Disorders (CSD) is competitive and enrollment is limited.
 Meeting the minimum admission requirements does not guarantee admission to the program.

 Complete six (6) hours of CSD electives with no thesis or six (6) hours of thesis credit with thesis option.
-THESIS OPTION: Students will be allowed to enter the thesis option only with the consent of the graduate faculty.
+THESIS OPTION: Students will be allowed to enter the thesis option only with the consent of the Graduate faculty.
 The thesis is a major work of independent research of primary topics and will be supervised by the student's major professor and thesis committee.
-Thesis Guidelines

 Have no more than one (3 hours) of "C" in CSD classes.
 A student who has earned a grade of "C" or lower in a course may not repeat the course in order to earn a higher grade.
 A student is in good standing and is considered to be making satisfactory progress if at least a minimum of 3.0 semester and a 3.0 cumulative GPA are earned in all graduate courses.
 Students must have a 3.0 cumulative GPA to be eligible for enrollment in clinical practicum courses, and the 3.0 cumulative GPA is a prerequisite for students to change degree status from Unclassified to Regular admission status.

-The master's education program in speech language pathology at Southeastern Louisiana University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language-Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The master’s education program in speech-language pathology at Southeastern Louisiana University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.